KeatonBlue/KeatonBlue.github.io/_projects/cleanroom.md

 category:
 ---

 Both in research and in undegraduate coureswork I've completed many projects in a cleanroom environment.
-These include building MOSFETS from scratch, growing color pictures using oxide, and fabricating capacitive and piezoeletric transducers.
-I've used a variety of machines within the cleanroom, including UV lithography (spin coating, alignment, patterning, development, etc), vapour deposition, plasma cleaning, and various metrology instruments.
+These include building MOSFETS from scratch, growing tri-color images using oxide patterning, and fabricating capacitive and piezoeletric transducers.
+I've used a variety of machines within the cleanroom, including UV lithography (spin coating, alignment, patterning, development, etc), vapor deposition, plasma cleaning, and various optical metrology instruments.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">